dima-brook/w3f_application/application_only_protocol.md

 ### Ecosystem Fit

 - The XP.network protocol allows parachains to communicate in a connectionless but ordered and reliable way.
+The protocol allows to store the State of the negotiated TX and enables the functionality required to inform the User accordingly.

 - All it takes is to attach the XP.network pallet to a parachain.

 ## Team